Exploring Australia’s Red Centre: Uluru, Kata Tjuta Walks & Iconic Hikes

 We drove from Alice Springs To Glenn Helens and on the way we explored most of their iconic places.

-On our way to Glen Helen, we stopped at Ellery Creek Big Hole, a popular spot for swimming, picnicking, and camping.
+On our way to Glen Helen, we stopped at Ellery Creek Big Hole, a popular destination for swimming, picnicking, and camping in the West MacDonnell Ranges.
 Instead of taking a dip, we chose to hike the 2.5-kilometre Dolomite Circuit, exploring the stunning landscape along the way.

 The beautiful red cliffs at the end of this wonderful walk.